kecoyo/ljcommon/README.md

 - **Atomic**: The function of each component, neither more nor less, is exactly what you need.
 - **Fluent**: With smooth gestures and delicate animation, it helps the product create the ultimate experience.

-You can also play with ljcommon just in browser with [Codesandbox](https://codesandbox.io/s/ljcommon-snrxr?file=/package.json).
+You can also play with ljnode just in browser with [Codesandbox](https://codesandbox.io/s/ljnode-snrxr?file=/package.json).
 No need to prepare development environment.

 If you found bugs or would like to request some new features, please consider opening an [issue](https://github.com/ant-design/ant-design-mobile/issues/new).